We are supporting with

 What are we doing to help?

-Professor Cameron Grant is studying whether OM-85 — a medicine that stimulates immune responses associated with defence against viral infections— can reduce recurrent respiratory tract infections and prevent wheeze in young children.
+Professor Cameron Grant’s study is investigating whether OM-85 — a medicine that stimulates immune responses associated with defence against viral infections — could reduce recurrent respiratory tract infections and prevent wheeze in young children.

 Treating respiratory viral infections